 - Experience a small learning community at a large research university.
 We strive to provide opportunities for our L.E.A.R.N. students to build one-on-one relationships with faculty, staff, and other students on campus.

 - Enroll in Introduction to Research courses to produce a research proposal and poster presentation.
-Part I (two credits) taken in the fall semester and Part II (two credits) taken in the spring semester.
+Part I (one credit) taken in the fall semester and Part II (two credits) taken in the spring semester.

 - Engage in a 12-week research apprenticeship with a graduate student-faculty mentor team.

-- Participate in academic, social, and community service activities through UCF-sponsored events to build and strengthen their network of peers.
+- Participate in LEARN-sponsored social events to build and strengthen their network of peers.

-- Acquire skills that will make them qualified and competitive to apply to upper-level undergraduate research programs and internships.
+- Acquire skills that will make them critical thinkers who are qualified and competitive to apply to upper-level undergraduate research programs and internships.